DavidGomezOv/omnipro_test/README.md

 ## Getting Started

-Run this commands in order before execute the application
+Clone this project and then run this commands in order before execute the application

 - flutter pub clean
 - flutter pub get